-- Above all, immediately seek medical attention following a car, motorcycle, or auto accident.
-Be sure to explain how the injuries occurred to your doctor or surgeon.
-Mention any sensations of disorientation, confusion, memory lapses, or other conditions you have sustained.
+- If necessary, immediately seek medical attention following a car, motorcycle, or auto accident.
+Be sure to explain how the injuries occurred to your doctor, and mention any sensations of disorientation, confusion, memory lapses, or other conditions you have sustained.
 Again, don’t overstate or understate your injuries.

-What Else Should You Tell Your Doctor About the Accident?
+What Should You Tell Your Doctor About the Accident?

-When a doctor evaluates you after a car accident, you should give him or her specific details about your car at the time of the impact, (and about the other vehicle involved in the car accident).
+When a doctor evaluates you after a car accident, you should give him or her specific details about both cars at the time of the impact.
 Specifically, you should tell the doctor if your car was: